Jonathan-Chang/DiscordBot/README.md

 # DiscordBot

-This bot primarily information from HLTV.org such as the important matches and player statistics.
+This bot primarily obtains information from HLTV.org such as the important matches and the player statistics from those matches.

 It then displays it to the user if asked for specifically.